Unblocked: the revolution will not be centralised, Part 1

 It’s simple with cellar-door wine sales.
 We meet in person; you see my money, I taste your wine.
 If we both agree, the deal is done.

 BUT producers need to sell to customers that are far away, that you don’t know and will probably never meet.

 Have they got the money?

 Can you trust them?

 As we will see, trust is always the issue for businesses and for consumers.
 This age-old commercial problem is called counterparty risk.

 Commerce works around this risk by using intermediaries such as Banks and Brokers.
 Intermediaries act as the centralised trust point for both parties.
 They set rules we play by and keep records, which costs time and money.
 And, as we saw in the Banking Crisis, third parties aren’t infallible.
 Up until now, it’s the best we can do.

 Consequently, the Blockchain is a genius mix; of advanced cryptography, Peer-to-Peer computer networks, high-speed automation and a Ledger.
-The Blockchain is therefore now also known as decentralised ledger technology.
+Hence the Blockchain is also known as Decentralised Ledger Technology.

 In fact, it’s A TRUST MACHINE.

 Now it’s time to find out how it works.
 That’s the subject of Part 2.